FlorianZogaj/Applied-Deep-Learning/readme.md

 ### How to run:
 By executing the python files in virtart, the checkpoints are downloaded.
 The file path needs to be set accordingly. (~4gb!)
 Download the requirements specified in requirements.txt.
+In the notebooks you can see functionality of the pipeline step by step.

 # Work Breakdown Structure:
 ### Project setup: